-The Coordinator of Facility Management or The Coordinator of Facility Management's designee will coordinate the posting of signage indicating that public areas on the campus are under video surveillance:
+The Coordinator of Facility Management or The Coordinator of Facility Management's designee will coordinate

-video surveillance systems installation, management, and operation; and the retrieval, deletion and storage of video clips.
+- the posting of signage indicating that public areas on the campus are under video surveillance; - video surveillance systems installation, management, and operation; and - the retrieval, deletion and storage of video clips.

-The Coordinator of Facility Management or The Coordinator of Facility Management's designee shall determine the individuals that shall have access to the video surveillance system; and provide stored video clips for official college use and/or to law enforcement agencies upon request.
+The Coordinator of Facility Management or The Coordinator of Facility Management's designee shall

+- determine the individuals that shall have access to the video surveillance system; and - provide stored video clips for official college use and/or to law enforcement agencies upon request.

-Revision(s): 10/16/19 (update); 10/1/21 (update)
+Approved by: President Date: 1/24/11 Revision(s): 10/16/19 (update); 10/1/21 (update)